MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-formulas-in-depth.md

 ---
-title: Understand behavior formulas in a canvas app | Microsoft Docs
+title: Understand behavior formulas for canvas apps
-description: Reference information about working with behavior formulas, which change the state of a canvas app in Power Apps
+description: Reference information about working with behavior formulas, which change the state of a canvas app.
 author: gregli-msft
 manager: kvivek
 ms.service: powerapps